pynamodb/PynamoDB/docs/transaction.rst

 Transaction operations are supported using context managers.
 Keep in mind that DynamoDB imposes limits on the number of items that a single transaction can contain.
-PynamoDB doesn't currently handle automatic grouping or paginating, so this is something you must handle on your own.

 Suppose you have defined a BankStatement model, like in the example below.